dell/csm-docs/content/docs/deployment/csmoperator/drivers/powerflex.md

 1. Follow all the [prerequisites](#prerequisite) above

-2. Create a CR (Custom Resource) for PowerScale using the sample files provided [here](https://github.com/dell/csm-operator/tree/master/samples).
+2. Create a CR (Custom Resource) for PowerFlex using the sample files provided [here](https://github.com/dell/csm-operator/tree/master/samples).
 This file can be modified to use custom parameters if needed.

 3. Users should configure the parameters in CR.
-The following table lists the primary configurable parameters of the PowerScale driver and their default values:
+The following table lists the primary configurable parameters of the PowerFlex driver and their default values:

    | Parameter | Description | Required | Default |
    | --------- | ----------- | -------- |-------- |